Home :: Safe Travel for Women :: Personal Locator Beacons

 - Make sure you buy one that's waterproof and floats, especially if you're going kayaking or sailing.

 - Given their newness, not all airport staff might be familiar with PLBs or SEND devices.
 To avoid any unpleasantness print out a copy of the manual and take it with you, and keep the emergency number nearby in case you set it off by mistake; at least you can call and apologize.
+I forgot to do all this and was almost hauled out of the airport in Uzbekistan for having this device with me; I managed to shrug it off and make it look unimportant but there could have been trouble.

 So what will it be?
 PLB or SEND?